Country of Conviction: Nicaragua

 Years Served: 2 Years

-Shortly after his conviction, the California Innocence Project joined Puracal’s family in the effort to reverse Puracal’s conviction.
-Puracal was widely considered innocent and received public support from 43 members of Congress and former FBI and DEA agents (including former DEA Director Tom Cash), who requested that the State Department intervene in his case.
-In May 2012, the United Nations Working Group on Arbitrary Detention declared that Nicaragua violated international law by not providing Puracal with a fair trial and called for Jason’s immediate release.
-Key supporters throughout the ordeal included Puracal’s family and Eric Volz (who, after being wrongfully convicted of murder in 2007, spent 14 months in the Nicaraguan prison where Jason was incarcerated), and the organization Volz founded, the Davis House Agency.
-In August 2012, CIP staff joined Puracal supporters, including exonerees Brian Banks and Sarah Shroud, to deliver over 100,000 petition signatures calling for Puracal’s release to the Nicuraguan Consulate in Los Angeles.
+Shortly after his conviction, the California Innocence Project joined Jason’s family in the effort to reverse Jason’s conviction.
+Jason was widely considered innocent and received public support from 43 members of Congress and former FBI and DEA agents (including former DEA Director Tom Cash), who requested that the State Department intervene in his case.
+In May 2012, the United Nations Working Group on Arbitrary Detention declared that Nicaragua violated international law by not providing Jason with a fair trial and called for Jason’s immediate release.
+Key supporters throughout the ordeal included Jason’s family and Eric Volz (who, after being wrongfully convicted of murder in 2007, spent 14 months in the Nicaraguan prison where Jason was incarcerated), and the organization Volz founded, the David House Agency.
+In August 2012, CIP staff joined Jason’s supporters, including exonerees Brian Banks and Sarah Shroud, to deliver over 100,000 petition signatures calling for Jason’s release to the Nicaraguan Consulate in Los Angeles.

-In August 2012, Puracal was granted a hearing before a three judge appellate panel.
-On September 12th, the appellate panel upheld Puracal’s appeal and ordered him released.
+In August 2012, Jason was granted a hearing before a three judge appellate panel.
+On September 12th, the appellate panel upheld Jason’s appeal and ordered him released.

-On Friday, September 14, 2012, Puracal was free and out of Nicaragua on his way home.
+On Friday, September 14, 2012, Jason was freed and left Nicaragua to return home.